25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

     const sharedArray = new Int32Array(new SharedArrayBuffer(1024));

     function performSynchronizedOperation(index, value) {
-      // The waitSync method would block execution until a certain condition is met.
+      // The waitSync method would block execution until a certain condition is met
-      // For example, it could wait until the value at the specified index is no longer equal to 0.
-      Atomics.waitSync(sharedArray, index, 0);
+      // For example, it could wait until the value at the specified index is no longer equal to 0 Atomics.waitSync(sharedArray, index, 0);

       // Perform operations on shared memory